amitbhsingh/hackbyte/README.md

 * Created 5 version of model with the synthetically created and manually labelled data using azure custom vision api

 ## _Phase 5_ : Deploying
-* Deploying model was most challenging

 * Succesfully deployed the model on microsoft custom vision api and kept building the dataset by taking photos and manually labelling all the products to be able to train the model
-* After 7 Iterations this is the score that the model was able to make and we used for deploying
+* After only 7 Iterations this is the score that the model was able to make and we used for deploying
 ## Amazing results with help of microsoft custom vision api
 <table>
 <thead>